Adoration 4 Adventure’s 2-day budget itinerary for Portland, Oregon, U.S.A.

 Northwest Brewery Tour

 As the state of Oregon has one of the highest populations of craft breweries in the nation, it shouldn’t be any surprise that Portland has an incredible selection of places to drink beer.
 The NW Portland Hostel & Guesthouse offers a free guided brewery tour for guests.
-We happened to be in town when the Northwest Brewery Tour was scheduled.
+I happened to be in town when the Northwest Brewery Tour was scheduled.

 Lead by our warm and outgoing guide, Andrew, we began our exploration of beer at 10 Barrel Brewing followed by Rogue and BridgePort Brewing Company.
 The night was full of laughs, swapping travel tales and sampling delectable brews.
-It was the perfect end to our two-day visit.
+It was the perfect end to my two-day visit.

 Northwest Portland Hostel & Guesthouse